Ovo raises dual fuel retail tariff by 6.2 percent

-LONDON Power and gas supplier Ovo Energy has increased its dual fuel energy tariff for new customers by 6.2 percent, the company said on Thursday.
+LONDON UK power and gas supplier Ovo Energy has increased its dual fuel energy tariff for new customers by 6.2 percent, the company said on Thursday.

 The company's existing 55,000 fixed rate customers will not be affected.